jnz/stack-usage/README.md

 executed during runtime.
 Next is **recursion**.
 Although it can be detected at compile time in general we never know how deep the nesting is at runtime.
 There is another limitation which is **duplicate functions**.
-As all data is currently collected into one file the python script can currently not resolv whether a function comes from source code A or B. However in a good project you shall not find two different functions in multiple files having the same name.
+As all data is currently collected into one file the python script can currently not resolve whether a function comes from source code A or B. However in a good project you shall not find two different functions in multiple files having the same name.
 So this usually shouldn't be an issue.
 The last thing to mention are